ozan-guenes/Quadcopter_gym/README.md

 | :-------------------------------------------: | :---------------------------------------: | :---------------------------------------: |
 | ![TD3 Untrained](./figures/td3_untrained.gif) | ![TD3 Trained](./figures/td3_trained.gif) | ![DDPG vs TD3](./figures/ddpg_vs_td3.png) |

-These findings indicate that while TD3 addressed some shortcomings, it still failed to deliver reliable drone navigation.
-To address this, we simplified the learning environment by fixing the drone's start and goal positions across all episodes, aiming to make the policy easier to learn.
-Additionally, we tested the SAC and PPO algorithms within this simplified environment to explore alternative approaches.
+These results suggest that while TD3 improved on some issues, it still couldn’t provide reliable drone navigation.
+To make things easier, we simplified the learning environment by fixing the drone's start and goal positions across all episodes, hoping it would help the policy learn faster.
+We also decided to try the SAC and PPO algorithms in this simpler setup to see if they could perform better.

 ## Reward Function Re-Design